 However, if the child is under 3, the Tender Age Doctrine applies.
 This states a child under the age of 3 is best served by living full-time with the primary parent.
 The noncustodial parent will often be awarded short regular visits.

-Navigate the Difficult Road of Divorce with a Family Law Attorney
+Navigate the Difficult Road of Texas Divorce with a Family Law Attorney